koenrane/KR-new-site/content/design.md

 2. No pages attempt to share a URL.
 3. [Sequences](/posts#sequences) are well-defined.
 Post $n$ should link backwards to a post $n-1$ which marks post $n$ as its successor.
 Similar logic should hold for posts $n$ and $n-1$.
 4. $\KaTeX$ expressions avoid using `\tag{...}`, as that command wrecks the formatting in the rendered HTML.
+5. Markdown files do not use unescaped braces `{}` outside of code or math blocks.
+In my posts, I sometimes use braces for \{set notation\}.
+Without escaping the braces, the enclosed text is _not rendered in the HTML DOM_.

 I lastly check that my CSS: